 The respondents mentioned that the impact of the abrupt transition affected their work-life balance.
-Due to a lack of physical interaction, productivity could be a big challenge.
-The interns also shared that they struggled because the task given to them was irrelevant to their program.
-The verbalization is as follows:
+Due to a lack of physical interaction, productivity was a big challenge.
+The interns also shared that they struggled because the task given to them was not relevant to the program they were in.

 R2 - "Distracted and tempted na hindi maging productive kasi wala ka sa real life work environment.
 So madalas hindi mo nagagawa ng maayos 'yong trabaho mo or hindi ka nagiging productive."
-[Distracted and tempted not to be productive because you're not in a real-life work environment.
-So sometimes, you can't carry out your duty well or become more productive.]
+[Distracted and tempted not to be productive because you are not in a real-life work environment.
+So sometimes, you cannot carry out your duty well or become more productive.]